-Join Taz Tally for an in-depth discussion in this video Adjusting color using tone curves, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Adjusting color using tone curves, part of Adobe Camera Raw: Color Correction.

 - [Voiceover] In this segment we're going to…focus on learning how to use Curves…to achieve a color correction using Adobe Camera Raw.…Now you've already learned a couple…of different techniques for doing color corrections.…And it's nice to have a couple of different tools…in your color correction quiver,…because some images lend themselves…to one kind of correction, and others to another.…This image, as you're going to see,…really lends itself to Curves adjustments,…and I'll show you why.…So go ahead and launch this image,…bring it into Adobe Camera Raw,…and let's start with our evaluation of the image.…First of all, this is an image I took…cross-country skiing in my home…in southern Kenai Peninsula in Alaska during the winter.…